 You should send a copy of each published notice to the NI HMO Unit, preferably via your online application account.
 Or you can email the HMO Unit at NIHMO@belfastcity.gov.uk.

 Where a notice of application for a HMO licence has been received, the council will publish such notice on the Council website for a period of 28 days to allow representation to be made.

 Representation can be submitted via the link (open in a new window) on the council website.
-Alternatively representation can be submitted via email at NIHMO@belfastcity.gov.uk or in writing to:
+Representation can be submitted by email at NIHMO@belfastcity.gov.uk or in writing to: